A Day in the life on an African Trails Overland Tour

 Some campsites have cold showers and others, loads of hot water.
 In most places you can charge your equipment, wash clothes, and have a cold drink at the bar.
 Meanwhile the cooks of the day are having their tent put up by someone nice, and busy getting hand washing bowls out, lighting the fire, opening up the kitchen.

 Then you get down to – and really appreciate – your freshly cooked dinner put together from the stores on board with ingredients purchased in a local market.
 You will very likely sit around chatting, update your diary – there are lights in the truck to allow writing and reading – or studying the stunning night sky

-Then the kitchen is packed up and night draws on, toothbrushes are brought out, and the rest we leave to your imagination – chances are though you’ll have sweet dreams.
+We pack the kitchen up as night draws in and the toothbrushes come out.
+The rest we leave to your imagination – chances are though you’ll have sweet dreams.

 Trans Africa and Nile Expedition trips

-Our Expedition trips are different from our other departures and other holidays you may have taken – we go through areas where no tourists go, the roads can be bad, food can be limited to what we have stocked on the truck, campsites are few and basic, visas can be hard to get and communication to the outside world limited or unavailable at times.
-We guarantee; we’ll break down, that we will have to wait some where we don’t really want to be for visas spare parts or just for someone to open a closed road and we'll have to dig the truck out of mud and sand.
+Our Expedition trips are different from our other departures and other holidays you may have taken.
+We go through areas where no tourists go, the roads can be bad.
+Food can be limited to what we have stocked on the truck, campsites are few and basic.
+Visas can be hard to get and communication to the outside world limited or unavailable at times.
+We guarantee; we’ll break down, that we will have to wait somewhere we don’t really want to be for; visas, spare parts, or just for someone to open a closed road as well as having to dig the truck out of mud and sand.

-The trip might overrun so finish late; the route can change due to rains, closed roads visa issues, breakdowns and politics.
+The trip might overrun, so finish late; the route can change due to rains, closed roads visa issues, breakdowns and politics.
 It’s best not to book your return flights home until you finish the trip.
+That’s trip life.